 By default, PHP allows you to upload a file of maximum size limit of 2MB.
 This can be quite restrictive if you are using WordPress which requires you to upload images frequently.
 In this article, we will look at how to increase or set file upload size limit in PHP.
 You can use them to increase file upload size in PHP.

-How to Change Max File Upload Size in PHP
+How to Increase Max File Upload Size in PHP

 Here are the steps to increase max file upload size in PHP.

 Open terminal and run the following command to open PHP configuration file on your system.